Who is who on the Internet and who did what when

 Cloud Computing

 In 2006, Amazon Web Services launched the Elastic Compute Cloud (EC2).
 It allowed users to rent virtual computers on which to run their own computer applications, paying by the hour for active servers, hence the term "elastic".
-Click here for a 2012 report.
-As it says, other companies (e.g. Rackspace, Google, Microsoft, IBM, HP and VMWare) have similarly stepped up and are also providing these "cloud" services to paying customers.
+In an archived 2012 report, other companies Rackspace, Google, Microsoft, IBM, HP and VMWare similarly stepped up to provide these "cloud" services to paying customers.

 Go top